Adolfo Gaich: International career

 In 2018, Gaich was selected by the Argentina U20s for the L'Alcúdia International Tournament in Spain.
 He scored three goals, one in Argentina's group opener with Venezuela and two on the next matchday against Murcia, in five appearances as his nation won the trophy.
 In December, Gaich was picked for the 2019 South American U-20 Championship.
 Another U20 call-up came in May 2019 as Fernando Batista called him up to his 2019 FIFA U-20 World Cup squad.
 He subsequently scored goals in Poland against South Africa, Portugal and Mali.
 In the following months, Gaich made the U23s' squad for the 2019 Pan American Games.

 At the Pan American Games in Peru, Gaich netted twice on his debut in a 2–3 win over Ecuador; also assisting the other goal.
 Further goals occurred versus Mexico and Panama, which preceded two in the semi-finals against Uruguay.
 Argentina won the final against Honduras, which gave Gaich a goal medal.
 Gaich was, soon after, selected by Lionel Scaloni's seniors for September friendlies with Chile and Mexico.
 He made his full international bow, aged twenty, in a 4–0 victory over Mexico at the Alamodome on 10 September, having remained on the bench against Chile days prior.

 Personal life

-Born in Argentina, Gaich is of German descent.
+Born and raised in Argentina, Gaich is of German descent.